Davidobot/BetterJoy/README.md

 2.5.
 If the controller paired correctly, the first LED should light up.
 3. Start Cemu and ensure CemuHook has the controller selected.
 4. Enable "Also use for buttons/axes"
+5. Please press enter in the console box once you're done with the program - closing it by clicking "x" does not stop the services correctly.

 # Problems
 If the controller does not work after restarting the exe too many times - shut down the exe, disconnect your pro controller and connect it again.

+If you get weird lag/stuttering - restart your computer; or try running the program multiple times, closing it properly (by pressing enter) each time.

 # Connecting the Controller
 Hold down the small button on the top of the controller for 5 seconds - this puts the controller into broadcasting mode.